EmotiBit/EmotiBit_Docs/Getting_Started.md

     - COM port on which the Feather is detected
     - The bin file (*provided in the software release*).
 If your flavor of Linux doesn't work with the provided bin file, you'll have to download/compile `bossac` yourself, but ***WARNING: THAR BE DRAGONS***
       - Check out these [instructions on installing bossac](https://learn.adafruit.com/adafruit-feather-m0-express-designed-for-circuit-python-circuitpython/uf2-bootloader-details#running-bossac-on-the-command-line-2929769-30). ***PLEASE NOTE*** that with bossac version 1.9 or later, you must give an --offset parameter on the command line to specify where to start writing the firmware in flash memory. ***FAILING TO DO SO WILL BRICK YOUR FEATHER!***
-  - To perform the operations manually, the follow the below listed steps:
+  - To perform the operations manually, follow the listed steps below:
     - Navigate to the `data` folder located inside the EmotiBit software directory.
       - On Linux the path to the data folder should look like `EmotiBitSoftware-linux/ofxEmotiBit/EmotiBitFirmwareInstaller/bin/data`
-      - On MacOS the path should look like `EmotiBitSoftware-macOS/EmotiBitFirmwareInstaller.app/Contents/Resources`
+      - On macOS the path should look like `EmotiBitSoftware-macOS/EmotiBitFirmwareInstaller.app/Contents/Resources`
       - On Windows the path will be `C:\Program Files\EmotiBit\EmotiBit FirmwareInstaller\data`
     - Open a `cmd prompt` window for Windows or `terminal` for Linux/Mac at this location
     - Connect the Feather to the computer using a data-capable USB cable